Robolabo/Mereli/docs/_build/html/_sources/tutorials/sensors.rst.txt

         \phi_j(t) = \frac{1}{N_{hit}}\sum_{i=1}^{N_{hit}-1} \exp\left\{-0.7\, \rho_i(t) - \alpha_i^2(t)\right\}

    This operation essentially estimates the signal strength based on an exponential decaying model.
 This propagation model is defined at the python class
-   :py:class:`spike_swarm_sim.sensors.utils.propagation.ExpDecayPropagation`.
+   :py:class:`mereli.sensors.utils.propagation.ExpDecayPropagation`.
 Other propagation models can be used by defining the corresponiding propagation class and attaching it to the sensor as the property ``self.propagation``.